Alberta decides not to have referendum on accepting $3.8 billion in childcare funding from Ottawa - The Beaverton

 Alberta decides not to have referendum on accepting $3.8 billion in childcare funding from Ottawa

 While the current cabinet has ruled out a referendum on whether to accept the billions in additional cash payments they have not ruled out putting other issues on a province-wide ballot.
-Possible questions include “Was terrible or just really bad?”, “The Canucks suck yeah?” and “How good would it be if we could just go back to the 80’s?”
+Possible questions include “Was terrible or just really bad?”, “The Canucks suck yeah?” and “How good would be if we could just go back to the 80’s?”

-Despite Alberta joining the plan, and his government intend to stick to their principles and try to stop large, expensive federal programs that could help working and middle class families.
+Despite Alberta joining the plan, and his government intend to stick to their Conservative principles and try to stop large, expensive federal programs that could help working and middle class families.